Mkhlf/TetrisBattleAI/Readme.md

 # **TetrisBattle SinglePlayerAI**

 This Ai (OnePlayerAi.py) - [here is a demo](#demo) - is made to work with this version of Tetris.
 I edited some of main project files: the settings.py, tetris_interface.py, tetris.py, tetris.env to better fit the provided AI.
-To run the project follow [this](#requirements).
+To run follow [this](#requirements).

 # **TetrisBattle The game**

-This project is to reproduce the popular Facebook game -- Tetris Battle (Not available playing online now).
+The orginal project is to reproduce the popular Facebook game -- Tetris Battle (Not available playing online now).
 I also offer the environment of the game for training AI agent.

 It is a highly restored version of original game, with features as follow: <br/>
 - 2 players <br/>